adpirz/adpirz/README.md

 ### Hi there 👋

-I currently work at [Lattice](https://www.lattice.com) as an Engineering Manager.
+I currently work at [Lattice](https://www.lattice.com) as a Staff Software Engineer.

 Here's my [LinkedIn](https://www.linkedin.com/in/adpirz).